amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

       - black, black,   black
       - black, black,   red    - fix immediately

-    - Totally, it appears that 14 scenarios exist (and then x 3 for the 3 scenarios in basic BST deletion).
+    - Totally, it appears that 14 scenarios exist (and x 3 testcases for the 3 E's in basic BST deletion).
 However, RB-Set-1, RB-Set-2 and
       RB-Set-3 have the same scenarios.
 Also, half of them can be immediately fixed - in cases when (x) is red, making it black fixes -
       - Violation of property (5) by providing the ancestors with the lost black node
       - All the violations of property (4) above (in C-3) are fixed too by eliminating red-red parent-child

-    - Scenarios which remain unfixed are -
-      - RB-Set-0 - (z), (o) - black, (x) - black
-        - red,   black,  black
-        - black, black,  black

-      - RB-Set-1, RB-Set-2, RB-Set-3 - (z), (o) - black, (x) - black
-        - red,   black,  black
-        - black, black,  black

-    - Both the above are same, thus leaving with only 2 scenarios to solve for - (z), (o) - black, (x) - black
+    - Only 2 cases remain which are the same as RB-Set-0 - thus leaving with only 2 scenarios to solve for - (z), (o) - black, (x) - black
       - [1] red,   black,   black
       - [2] black, black,   black